cqsl/mp-nqs/README.md

-# mp-nqs
+# MP-NQS
-Implementation for the MP-NQS
+Implementation of the MP-NQS in JAX.